Logo

 1. Add Users & Provide Appropriate Permissions

-Begin by setting up user accounts and assigning the right permissions based on roles.
+Start by setting up user accounts and assigning permissions based on roles.
 Proper access control ensures users can view and edit only the data relevant to their responsibilities, keeping sensitive information secure and workflows efficient.

 2. Fine-Tune Pre-Existing Features

-Customize Salesforce’s out-of-the-box features to better align with your company’s sales processes.
+Customize Salesforce’s standard features to better align with your company’s sales processes.
 Adjust layouts, picklist values, and default settings to create a user-friendly environment tailored to your team’s needs and maximize adoption.

 3. Set Up Data Model

 Design the data model by configuring objects, fields, and relationships.
-This step ensures your CRM reflects how your business tracks customers, opportunities, and interactions, providing a solid foundation for accurate reporting and automation.
+This step ensures your CRM accurately reflects how your business tracks customers, opportunities, and interactions, providing a solid foundation for precise reporting and automation.

 4. Import Your Data